romland/smoozoo/README.md

                 }
             },
             {
-                // The Wurm map-viewer is tiny, not much to configure.
+                // The Wurm map-viewer is very little code, not much to configure.
-                // It's currently very basic.
-Give it your own twist.
+                // It's pretty basic, give it your own twist.
                 name: WurmMapPlugin,
                 options: {
                 }